BEAUTY

 Q: Any last tips?

 A: Yes.
-If you can keep eye cream in the fridge, this helps bring down any swelling.
+If you can keep eye cream in the fridge, it helps reduce any swelling.
 Also, remember that not wearing concealer is a mistake.
 It makes you look older than you are.
 So try some, and I promise you will see a real difference.

 Elaine